top of page

 Planning commitments

-As part of our planning permissions, we have already provided funding of £28m to the North York Moors National Park Authority, North Yorkshire Council and Redcar and Cleveland Borough Council for projects that protect and enhance the environment, promote tourism, improve local transport infrastructure, and support education and skills development.
+As part of our planning permissions, we have already provided funding of over £30m to the North York Moors National Park Authority, North Yorkshire Council and Redcar and Cleveland Borough Council for projects that protect and enhance the environment, promote tourism, improve local transport infrastructure, and support education and skills development.

 Nathaniel Lichfield & Partners Limited (‘Lichfields’) is registered with the Information Commissioners Office (registration number Z6193122).
 Your responses will be analysed by Lichfields on behalf of our client: AngloAmerican.
 It is not envisaged that any personal data will be supplied by virtue of completion of the survey, but in the event that any personal data is supplied, it will be disregarded and deleted without undue delay.
 Responses to this consultation may be made publicly available.